Schedule of 28th NOI (2025)

 Eligible students may register through their school in Singapore to take part in the NOI Competition.
 A representative from each school (i.e., a teacher) must be responsible for registering all interested students from their school.
 The school representative should sign up on this website to enrol all interested students as contestants.

-Any students who are not enrolled in a local school may contact the Operations Team to be considered.
+Any contestants who are not enrolled in a local school may contact the Operations Team to be considered.
 Please refer to eligibility before making such an appeal to participate in the NOI Competition.

 The Final Contest will be conducted onsite at the School of Computing.